 In my personal YouTube viewing experiences, I find pop-up ads incredibly annoying.
 But there’s no denying that they are impossible to ignore, even if they are X-ed out immediately.
 Banner ads in the sidebar might be more easily overlooked.

-YouTube Video Ads
+Advertising on YouTube With Video Ads

 Creating YouTube video ads is easy and completely free – you can shoot it yourself for a homebrewed feel, or hire some help for a crisp, professional look.